fingerprintjs/fingerprint-pro-akamai-proxy-integration/README.md

 ## How to install using Akamai Property Manager API (without Terraform)

-You can close this repository and build the property rules locally into a single `body.json` object.
-You can then apply it as a patch update to your property configuration using Akamai [Property Manager API](https://techdocs.akamai.com/property-mgr/reference/api).
+You can clone this repository and build the property rules locally into a single `body.json` file.
+You can then apply them as a patch update to your property configuration using Akamai [Property Manager API](https://techdocs.akamai.com/property-mgr/reference/api).
 This allows you to install the integration in an automated way even if you do not use Terraform.

 1. Run `yarn install`.
 2. Run `yarn build --type patchBody --integration-path YOUR_INTEGRATION_PATH_HERE --agent-path YOUR_AGENT_PATH_HERE --result-path YOUR_RESULT_PATH_HERE --proxy-secret YOUR_PROXY_SECRET_HERE`.
    * Use the same values you would use in [Step 2](#how-to-install-with-terraform) if you were installing with Terraform.
-   * This command generates a `dist/patch-body/body.json` file.
+   * The command generates a `dist/patch-body/body.json` file.
 This file includes all rules and property variables necessary for the integration.
-3. Use the
+3. Use the [Patch a property's rule tree](https://github.com/fingerprintjs/fingerprint-pro-akamai-integration-property-rules) endpoint of the Akamai Property Manager API to apply the generated JSON to your Akamai property.

 If you have any questions, reach out to our [support team](https://fingerprint.com/support).